 T. Rowe Price has a very defined approach to fund management.
 It has a large and experienced in-house analyst team that is dedicated to sectors and geographies to provide in-depth fundamental research.
 This fund is a ‘best ideas’ strategy that levers off this research (as well as that of industry contacts and external brokers), building a portfolio of the strongest ideas from across a range of sectors in the US across the small and mid-cap space.
 This means that the manager will buy a diverse set of stocks that have both value and growth characteristics, but are likely to be the winners over the next 5 plus years.

-Curt, with the support of around 40 analysts, will conduct intense fundamental analysis, looking at different factors for different types of stocks.
+Matt, with the support of around 40 analysts, will conduct intense fundamental analysis, looking at different factors for different types of stocks.
 This work has a heavy emphasis on free cash flow generation with sound or improving financial leverage.
-Curt will also want management teams whose goals are aligned with shareholders, a solid plan for the business and a track record of delivering in the past.
+Matt will also want management teams whose goals are aligned with shareholders, a solid plan for the business and a track record of delivering in the past.
 On top of this, he will need to see a near-term catalyst to improve the fundamentals of the business, either in its earnings or its valuation.
-Curt will have the highest conviction in ideas were there is a compelling investment opportunity due a combination of the company’s prospects and its current valuation.
+Matt will have the highest conviction in ideas were there is a compelling investment opportunity due a combination of the company’s prospects and its current valuation.

 For the value ideas, he will look at what the company’s issue is, the time frame for resolution and the absolute and relative valuations.
 These stocks won’t be those that are structurally challenged, but those that are under pressure for cyclical reasons.
 They will be firms that still have an enduring competitive advantage, but are cheap for an external factor, such as industry related reasons.
 The growth names are more likely to be those with a stable growth outlook and sustainable underlying growth drivers, rather than riskier aggressive plans.

 Given the fund’s large scope for finding ideas, the final portfolio will be reasonably diverse at around 150-200 stocks.
-This also helps with risk management by limiting the impact of any one name on the portfolio and allows Curt to buy firms such as biotech companies and a group of regional banks to take exposure to certain themes, without adding single stock risk which can occur in these names.
+This also helps with risk management by limiting the impact of any one name on the portfolio and allows Matt to buy firms such as biotech companies and a group of regional banks to take exposure to certain themes, without adding single stock risk which can occur in these names.

 Risk